Joriiss/sinotales-dashboard/prompt-post-generation.md

 - *Logistics:* How to get there, book tickets, navigate (include specific Apps like Alipay/WeChat).
 - *Real Experiences:* Honest assessment of crowds/weather.
 - *Practical Tips:* Pricing, opening hours, contact info.
+- *eSIM Recommendation:* If the post mentions using an eSIM in China, insert the WordPress shortcode `[wpcode id="1532"]` immediately after the first mention of eSIM or in the logistics section where connectivity is discussed.
+This shortcode will display an Editor's Pick CTA recommending Nomad eSIM for China (with a $5 USD discount code) that reliably bypasses the Great Firewall with stable speeds.

 **Section 4: Conclusion**